-I used my cheater’s way of doing a milk base; I added powdered milk powder at trace, along with the white kaolin clay (I blitzed everything together in a coffee grinder to break up lumps).
+I used my cheater’s way of doing a milk base; I added powdered milk powder at trace, along with the white white kaolin clay (USA / Canada) (I blitzed everything together in a coffee grinder to break up lumps).
 I added two different textures of rolled oats; one finely ground, and the other roughly chopped (a coffee grinder comes in handy here as well).

 The essential oils are lavender and cinnamon.
 They seemed like the perfect pairing for an oatmeal milk bar; calming and warm, with a hint of spice.
 Like a cross between an oatmeal cookie and an oatmeal bath.
 Mmm.

 And all went well—the soap was creamy and beige when I poured it.
 And somehow, as it saponified, it turned a bright, beautiful red.
 How strange, yet beautiful.

 20% lard or beef tallow (why?)

 5% castor oil (USA / Canada)

 5% unrefined shea butter (USA / Canada)

 - 10g | 0.35oz cinnamon bark essential oil

 - 1 tbsp white kaolin clay (USA / Canada)